thruthesky/flutterflow_libraries/docs/chat.md

 ### Callback functions on ChatMessageListView

 - **onTapProfilePhoto**: This callback function be called a user taps on another user's profile photo.
 The callback will deliver uid, dsiplayName, photoUrl of the other user.
+    - Purpose: Display user public profile screen when the other user's photo is being tapped.